jmnarloch/request-correlation-spring-cloud-starter/README.md

 ```

 Another use case is to save that with your Spring Boot Actuator's audits when you implement custom `AuditEventRepository`.

+## Migrating to 1.1

+The properties enable has been renamed to enabled to match the Spring convention, besides that there are active by default

 ## License